MP Estate Planning UK

 The Legal Framework for Trustees in the UK

-Trustees in the UK must navigate a legal landscape that is shaped by statute, common law, and the specific terms of trust deeds.
-This framework is crucial for ensuring that trustees carry out their duties effectively and in accordance with the law.
+Trustees in the UK must navigate a legal landscape shaped by statute, equitable principles developed over more than 800 years, and the specific terms of their trust deed.
+This framework exists to protect beneficiaries and ensure trustees carry out their duties effectively and lawfully.

 For official guidance on trustee duties and powers in the UK, visit the UK government’s trustee responsibilities page.